2003 Stanley Cup Final: Game seven

-Game seven in New Jersey saw the Devils once more completely dominate the Ducks.
-The game-winning goal was scored by Michael Rupp.
-Rupp became the first player in Stanley Cup history to have his first playoff goal be the Stanley Cup winner.
-Additionally, Jeff Friesen dominated his former Mighty Duck teammates, scoring the game's final two goals to solidify the victory.
-The 3–0 win gave the Devils their third Stanley Cup victory, as Anaheim could not complete their Cinderella run.
+The 3–0 win gave the Devils their third Stanley Cup victory, and ended Anaheim's Cinderella run.

 The Mighty Ducks, however, didn't leave empty-handed; for his stellar play throughout the playoffs and Final, goaltender Jean-Sebastien Giguere was awarded the Conn Smythe Trophy as the most valuable player (MVP) of the playoffs.
 He became only the fifth player, and fourth goaltender, in NHL history to have won the trophy as a member of the losing team, joining Detroit's Roger Crozier, the St. Louis Blues' Glenn Hall, and the Philadelphia Flyers' Reggie Leach (a right winger) and Ron Hextall.
 He was the last player to win the Conn Smythe trophy on a losing team until the Edmonton Oilers' Connor McDavid did so in 2024.
 To date, Giguere is the last goaltender to win the Conn Smythe trophy on a losing team.